Electoral district of Rockdale

 Rockdale is an electoral district of the Legislative Assembly in the Australian state of New South Wales.

+Geography

-Suburbs within the electoral district include Arncliffe, Banksia, Bardwell Park, Bardwell Valley, Beverley Park, Bexley, Bexley North, Brighton-Le-Sands, Dolls Point, Kogarah, Kogarah Bay, New South Wales, Kyeemagh, Monterey, Ramsgate, Ramsgate Beach, Rockdale, Sandrigham, Sans Souci, Turella and Wolli Creek.
+On its current boundaries, Rockdale takes in the suburbs of Arncliffe, Banksia, Bardwell Park, Bardwell Valley, Beverley Park, Bexley, Bexley North, Brighton-Le-Sands, Dolls Point, Earlwood, Kogarah, Kogarah Bay, Kyeemagh, Monterey, Ramsgate, Ramsgate Beach, Rockdale, Sandrigham, Sans Souci, Turella and Wolli Creek.

 It is represented by Steve Kamper of the Labor Party.

 History

 Rockdale electoral district was first created in 1927, with the breakup of the multi-member St George.
 In 1930, it was abolished and largely replaced by Arncliffe.

 Rockdale Council sought a new electorate for Rockdale as early as 1937.
 In 1941, Arncliffe was abolished and replaced by a recreated Rockdale and Cook's River.